Wichita business has two trailers stolen after thieves tear down fence

 Childhood friends Cyle Barnwell and Spencer Allen acquired Keystone Solid Surfaces in 2017.
 They say it’s difficult seeing $20,000 of equipment get stolen, especially since they did take some precautions.

-Co-Owner Barnwell explained, “You try to do the right thing and earn people’s business and run your business and do things the right way, and just have someone come spend a couple of hours and take stuff from you.
-It sucks.”
+“You try to do the right thing and earn people’s business and run your business and do things the right way, and just have someone come spend a couple of hours and take stuff from you.
+It sucks,” explained Barnwell, co-owner.

 Co-owner Allen was the one that initially noticed the trailers missing from the lot.